GAumala/simple-commonmark-react/README.md

   }
 }
 ```
-As you can see this is identical to the TypeScript implementation, it only lacks type annotaions.
+As you can see this is identical to the TypeScript implementation, it only lacks type annotations.

 ### Custom renderer with regular JavaScript